 This is how 2 referees rated George:

 I`m 27 years old and graduated from the University of Cambridge, where I studied Natural Sciences and specialised in Astrophysics, in 2011.
 I then worked for a leading investment bank before retraining to become a teacher on the Teach First scheme.
 Until recently I taught GCSE and A Level Physics at an academy in East London, where I was Deputy Head of Sixth Form and responsible for overseeing applications to Oxford and Cambridge.
-I am now taking a break from teaching to study a Masters degree at UCL.
+I am currently studying towards a Masters degree at UCL.

 I taught for three and a half years at a school which is consistently in the top 10 in the country.
 In 2016, 5/8 of my A2 students achieved A/A* and 7/8 went on to Russell Group universities, while my Year 11 students made more than a grade of progress on average.
 Consequently, the Physics department has been rated as the best in the school at A Level according to ALPS.
 In my role as Deputy Head of Sixth Form, I planned and delivered the school`s University Support Programme as well as overseeing Oxbridge applications in Y13, including preparation for admissions tests like the MAT, PAT and STEP.

 In summary, I can offer a range of support to tutees beyond what`s covered in the Physics specification, including development of higher order problem solving and critical skills, advice on choosing courses at university and practice interviews for Oxbridge and Russell Group applicants.